PatrickJYKang/problem_generator/README.md

 - **Database Storage**: All problems and solutions are stored for future reference
 - **Clean UI**: Focused interface that hides unnecessary elements when working on problems
 - **Consistent Course Structure**: Lessons are displayed in proper pedagogical order across all languages
+- **AI Chatbot Assistant**: Get help with your code or problems through an integrated chatbot

 ## How It Works